dcernst/PinyonsPines/index.md

 The event will utilize [Trackleaders](http://trackleaders.com), providing a live map, elevation profile and other stats that can be used to follow along.
 Carrying a personal tracker (e.g., [SPOT](https://www.findmespot.com/en/), [Garmin InReach](https://explore.garmin.com/en-US/inreach/)) and being tracked by trackleaders is not mandatory but encouraged.
 Owners of personal trackers can expect to pay $15 to add their own device to Trackleaders.
 SPOT rentals (approximately $60 for a SPOT Gen3 with 5min tracking service and SOS) will also be available.
 Tracking signup link will be available about a month before race start.

 <div class="alert alert-info" role="alert">
-<strong>Important!</strong> Due to logging operations in Flagstaff, the originally proposed route will need to be modified in a few spots.
-The finalized route and GPX file will be posted here and emailed to all registered riders by Wednesday, May 1.
-The route description will be updated to reflect all changes.
+<strong>Important!</strong> Due to logging operations in Flagstaff, the originally proposed route has been modified.
+The final version of the route is posted below.
 </div>

 <br>